Query sources

 Automated source query limits

-incoming queries to keep query traffic within defined limits.
+indiscriminate subset of incoming queries to keep query traffic within defined

 Selectors per second